theandrew168/sbs-website/content/posts/using-newer-postgres-client-tools-in-github-actions.md

 pg_dump: error: aborting because of server version mismatch
 ```

+Classic version mismatch.
 The PostgreSQL 16 server (running in a container) was not compatible with the PostgreSQL 14 client tools (installed on the GitHub Actions runner).
 For some context, pg2s3 uses `pg_dump` and `pg_restore` to quickly export and import data.

 I had two options: keep the server container pinned to version 14 or figure out how to install and use newer client tools on the Actions runner.
 I opted for the latter since it is the more correct and future-proof solution.

 # The Solution

 As it turns out, the [PostgreSQL docs](https://www.postgresql.org/download/linux/ubuntu/) include a section about installing newer versions on stable releases of Ubuntu.
-The docs explain how and why Ubuntu's latest PostgreSQL version can fall behind:
+The docs explain how and why stable Linux releases can fall behind:

 > PostgreSQL is available in all Ubuntu versions by default.
 However, Ubuntu "snapshots" a specific version of PostgreSQL that is then supported throughout the lifetime of that Ubuntu version.
 > The PostgreSQL project maintains an Apt repository with all supported of PostgreSQL available.